-Proposer shall be financially responsible to purchase the FirstWatch products, FirstWatch OCU, and FirstPass or a superior product licensed to the CVEMSA.
-The Proposer will be expected to pay all costs for data source integration to include initial implementation costs, ongoing annual support, and maintenance fees Exhibit 16.
+Contractor shall be financially responsible to purchase the FirstWatch products, FirstWatch OCU, and FirstPass or a superior product licensed to the CVEMSA.
+The Contractor will be expected to pay all costs for data source integration to include initial implementation costs, ongoing annual support, and maintenance fees.
+SeeExhibit 16.

 Clinical Performance Standards